Distance From Vancouver (Grandview Hwy Entrance to Hwy 1 East) via

 a boring hike.
 Even this bridge, which we encountered about 1.5 hours after the

 Bridge Chilliwack Chipmunk FSR BC Canada

-6. Fifteen minutes after the bridge, you are finally
+6. Fifteen minutes after the bridge, we are finally

 being rewarded with the first glimpses of Mount Lady.
 It is a gorgeous